mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 where $\boldsymbol{p}_i$ is the positional encoding vector for position $i$.
 The end result is that each modified input token vector contains both information regarding the token as well as the position of that token.

 These positional encodings can either be learned during training (i.e., each position integer is mapped to a learned encoding vector), or more commonly, can be fixed _a priori_.
 For example, [Vaswani *et al.* (2017)](https://papers.nips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf), use positional encodings built from sine and cosine functions of different frequencies for each dimension.
-A heatmap of such positional encodings are showing below:
+A heatmap of such positional encodings are showing below where the rows are positions and the columns are dimensions of the input token vectors:

 <br>